How to Form Your Own LLC in Minnesota

-Step 6: At this point you will continue through the formal application.
+Step 6: At this point, you will continue through the formal application.
 This process is easy.
 Most of the information provided is your name and address of your company.

 Step 7: Near the end of the process of forming your LLC you will need to pay the fee.
 For the LLC domestic, it costs $155 and they allow you to pay this online.
-You can also determine if you want your LLC certificate mailed to you which can take numerous weeks or if you want a digital certificate which is emailed to you directly once you have filed.
+You can also determine if you want your LLC certificate mailed to you which can take numerous weeks or if you want a digital certificate that is emailed to you directly once you have filed.

 - FEIN number